Innate Immune Signaling in Health and Disease

 A unique feature of STING signaling is the obligatory trafficking of the STING protein through the secretory pathway.
 After ligand binding, STING undergoes a drastic conformational change that is believed to be the trigger for ER-exit.
 Then, STING translocates to the ER-Golgi intermediate compartment (ERGIC) and the Golgi, where it recruits kinase TBK1 and transcription factor IRF3.
 TBK1 phosphorylates itself, STING and IRF3.
 Phosphorylated IRF3 translocates to the nucleus and activates expression of IFN and IFN-stimulated genes (ISG).
 Although STING activation occurs on the Golgi, it does not dwell on the Golgi.
 Instead, STING rapidly moves pass the Golgi to the lysosome where it is degraded.
 ER-exit is a critical checkpoint for turning on STING signaling, and lysosomal degradation turns off STING signaling.

 We showed that STING signaling can be activated by trafficking only, independently of ligand binding (Cell Host & Microbes 2015).
 We characterized STING gain-of-function SAVI mouse model and defined an IFN-independent function of STING (JEM 2017, 2019).
 We developed Sting-S365A mice to further define many other IFN-independent functions of STING (Immunity 2020).
-We uncovered cofactors of STING trafficking and signaling (PNAS 2017, Cell Report 2017, Nature Immunology 2020).
-We recently identified NPC1 as the lysosomal adaptor mediating STING protein degradation (Nature 2021).
+We uncovered cofactors of STING trafficking and signaling (PNAS 2017, Cell Report 2017, Nat.
+Immunol.
+2020).
+We identified NPC1 as a mediator of lysosomal degradation of STING that terminates STING signaling, and we showed that persistent STING signaling mediates Niemann-Pick disease type C (Nature 2021).
+We further identified GCC2-RAB14 in a Golgi-exit mechanism of STING (Nat.
+Comm.
+2022).
+STING also regulates lysosomal quality control and recovery through its proton channel function and TFEB activation (Mol.
+Cell 2025).
+STING expression is dynamically regulated by epigenetic mechanisms in immune cells (Sci.
+Immunol.
+2025)

 Related publications: